The ethics of offshoring: working conditions, wages and more

 2. Cost-effective operations

-Another challenge that organisations in the West are currently facing is the need to stay cost-competitive.
+Another challenge organisations in the West currently face is the need to stay cost-competitive.
 Let’s consider a company that is only operating in the UK.
-The cost of hiring talented engineers, their payroll, establishing R&D units, and delivering the finished software product or service requires a massive amount of capital — money that the business won’t generate if they only hire locally.
+The cost of hiring talented engineers, their payroll, establishing R&D units, and delivering the finished software product or service requires massive capital — money that the business won’t generate if they only hire locally.

 In these cases, going offshore can prove to be just the solution that businesses are looking for.